iaspnetcore/WebView2BrowserAppCplusplus/README.md

 ---
-description: "A web browser built with the Microsoft Edge WebView2 control."
+description: "A web browser built with the Microsoft Edge WebView2 control.(c++)"
 extendedZipContent:
   -
     path: LICENSE